 Certain consonant clusters that appear often are grouped together into ligatures - think of how English has æ as a ligature of a and e in certain words.
 Often, the vowels between these consonants are suppressed, so that only the consonants appear in the ligature.

-This article shows some of the most common ligatures.
+New World Encyclopedia has a great article that shows some of the most common ligatures.

 Hindi writes its numbers much the way we do, with single numerals from one to nine, and then the decimal in the first position and the numeral in second.